Each year, Gallup releases new reports about the workplace that help us understand trends that can help us be better managers.

 2) Growth is important to everyone, but especially Millennials.

-Are you helping them grow?
+Are you helping your early and mid career staff grow?
 Are you talking about their growth path?
 If not, we can see clearly that they're probably seeking growth opportunities at another company.

 3) Goals should be a conversation, not a dictatorship